stanford-futuredata/FAST/README.md

 ```
 The results from the above scripts can be found at ```data/network_detection/7sta_2stathresh_FinalUniqueNetworkDetectionTimes.txt```

+The above section only works with detection results with **multitple stations**.
+For single station detections, you can parse the results in the [output file](https://github.com/stanford-futuredata/FAST/blob/master/postprocessing/scr_run_network_det.py#L240).
+The schema of the output file is: event_start (starting fingerprint index), event_dt,  ndets (total number of event-pairs that include this event), peaksum (peak total similarity), and volume (sum of all similarity values for all event-pairs containing this event).
+Large peaksums usuallly correspond to higher confidence.

 ### Plotting
 To plot the waveforms from network detection:
 ```sh